-- 49.11 Where applicants for positions identify themselves, in their applications, as an Aboriginal and/or Torres Strait Islander, the Selection Committee will have appropriate Aboriginal or Torres Strait Islander representation. - 49.12 Where a candidate has identified as Aboriginal and or Torres Strait Islander, all Selection Committee members will be encouraged to undertake Indigenous Cultural Competency training. - 49.13 Where possible, selection of new employees for positions within the Wollotuka Institute and identified Indigenous positions across the University will be carried out by selection or assessment panels which comprise at least 50% Aboriginal and Torres Strait Islander membership. - 49.14 When an identified applicant is successful in gaining a position within the University, the supervisors and work area will be encouraged to undertake Indigenous Cultural Competency training. - 49.15 The University will offer an appropriate Aboriginal and/or Torres Strait Islander mentor to all new Indigenous staff appointees of the University of Newcastle. - 49.16 Prior to the expiration of an Aboriginal and/or Torres Strait Islander cadetship, traineeship or apprenticeship, the University, in consultation with the staff member, will explore further opportunities with preference of employment. - 49.17 Indigenous staff on fixed-term contracts will be supported in seeking alternative employment opportunities within the University prior to the expiry of their contract. - 49.18 The University in conjunction with the Indigenous Employment Coordinator and the Indigenous staff member will develop a strategy to assist the staff member to seek alternative employment opportunities within the University.
-The University will undertake all reasonable measures to ensure ongoing employment of Indigenous staff members is promoted.
+- 50.11 Where applicants for positions identify themselves, in their applications, as an Aboriginal and/or Torres Strait Islander, the Selection Committee will have appropriate Aboriginal or Torres Strait Islander representation. - 50.12 Where an applicant candidate has identified as Aboriginal and or Torres Strait Islander, all Selection Committee members will be encouraged required to undertake Indigenous Cultural Competency training. - 50.13 Where possible, selection of new employees for positions within the Wollotuka Institute and identified Indigenous positions across the University will be carried out by selection or assessment panels which comprise at least 50% Aboriginal and Torres Strait Islander membership.

+- 50.14 When an identified applicant is successful in gaining a position within the University, the supervisors and work area will be encouraged to undertake Indigenous Cultural Competency training. - 50.15 All Aboriginal and Torres Strait Islander staff newly appointed to the University of Newcastle will be provided with an induction program specifically addressing Indigenous issues and in agreement with the staff member the University will offer an appropriate Aboriginal and/or Torres Strait Islander mentor.
+The University will offer an appropriate Aboriginal and/or Torres Strait Islander mentor to all new Indigenous staff appointees of the University of Newcastle. - 50.16 Prior to the expiration of an Aboriginal and/or Torres Strait Islander cadetship, traineeship or apprenticeship, the University, in consultation with the staff member, will explore further opportunities with preference of employment. - 50.17 Aboriginal and Torres Strait Islander Indigenous staff on expiring fixed-term contracts will be given notice in accordance with this Agreement and will be supported in seeking alternative employment opportunities within the University prior to the expiry of their contract. staff on fixed-term contracts will be supported in seeking alternative employment opportunities within the University prior to the expiry of their contract. - 50.18 The University in conjunction with the Indigenous Aboriginal and Torres Strait Islander Employment Coordinator and the Indigenous Aboriginal and Torres Strait Islander staff member will develop a strategy to assist the staff member to seek alternative employment opportunities within the University.
+The University will undertake all reasonable measures to ensure ongoing employment of Indigenous Aboriginal and Torres Strait Islander staff members is promoted.